Now accepting a limited number of new bi‑weekly cleaning clients.

 • Tidy up for 5–20 minutes: Put personal and household items back where they belong.
 If you’re not sure where something should go, place it wherever makes the most sense to you for now.
 Throw away any obvious trash.
 Put anything you no longer want or use into a bag or box near the exit door to make it easier to donate later.

 • Check your calendar or to-do list for today's activities.
-Aim for a minimum of 4 hours being productive with work, volunteering, chores, errands etc.
+Aim for 2 to 8 hours of focused, meaningful activity (work, studying, volunteering).

-• If applicable, pack a day bag/backpack, with lunch bag or cooler and any other essentials for the day
+• Pack a day bag/backpack, with water bottle, lunch bag or cooler and any other essentials for the day

-Sat-Sun: Walk for 45 mins (treadmill, mall or outside)
+• Walk for 45 mins (while running errands, treadmill, mall or outside)

 FINISH YOUR DAY ROUTINE